Connect with others who understand.

 Muscle Spasms

-From 40 percent to 80 percent of people with MS experience muscle spasms.
-These involuntary muscle contractions can occur for a long time or cause a sudden movement.
+Between 40 percent and 80 percent of people with MS experience muscle spasms.
+These involuntary muscle contractions can last for a long time or happen briefly, causing sudden movements.
 If a muscle spasm occurs in a muscle controlling your hands, it may cause your fingers to curl.

 Joint Contractures

 A joint contracture refers to a joint that is frozen or immobilized.
-Untreated spasticity can cause muscles and ligaments (bands of tissue around joints) to harden, limiting the range of motion of the affected joint.
+Joint contractures are a common symptom of people living with MS. Untreated spasticity can cause muscles and ligaments (bands of tissue around joints) to harden, limiting the range of motion of the affected joint.

 An immobilized joint could also contribute to muscle weakness.
 If a joint contracture keeps your hand from working, the muscles can atrophy (become thinner) from the lack of use.
-It’s important to treat any spasticity and muscle spasms in your hand to avoid joint contractures that can make finger curl permanent.
+It’s important to treat any spasticity and muscle spasms in your hand to prevent a situation where your fingers are permanently bent in a curling position.

 Claw hand is diagnosed by a neurologist — a doctor specializing in treating diseases of the brain, spinal cord, and nerves.

-The doctor will perform a physical exam to see how you bend and move your fingers and hand.
+The doctor will perform a physical examination to see how you bend and move your fingers and hands.
 They may also use an electromyography (EMG) test, which checks for nerve damage by measuring electrical activity when you move your muscles.

-If muscle spasms are the cause, you may take medications to relax the muscle, such as baclofen (Lioresal) and tizanidine (Zanaflex).
+If muscle spasms are causing your fingers to curl up, you may take medications, such as baclofen (Lioresal) and tizanidine (Zanaflex), to relax your muscles.

 Talk With Others Who Understand

-MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-More than 197,000 MyMSTeam members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with MS.

-Have you experienced finger curl or claw hand?
+Have you experienced involuntary hand curling or claw hand?
 Do you have tips for making daily tasks easier to accomplish?
 Share your experience in the comments below, or start a conversation by posting on MyMSTeam.

 A MyMSTeam Member